 15 photos to inspire you to visit Hamburg

 A pretty pond reflects off a classic mediaeval architecture.
-The ducks meditatively float on the reflection and make life decisions, a sight I come across very often.
+The ducks float on the reflection and make life decisions, a sight I come across very often.

-Sitting on the river Elbe, Hamburg is the 2nd largest city in Germany with the 2nd largest port in Europe.
+Sitting on the river Elbe, Hamburg is the 2nd largest city in Germany with the 3rd largest port in Europe.
 The port city also has the most bridges in the world, 2300 to be precise.

-Ever since I set foot in Germany, I’ve taken to Hanseatic cities, besides I didn’t have a choice.
-I’m surrounded by them.
-Kiel, a beautiful coastal city, where I lived for nearly 3 years is a member of the Hanseatic league.
+Ever since I set foot in Germany, I’ve taken to Hanseatic cities, besides I didn’t have a choice, I’m surrounded by them.
+Kiel, a beautiful coastal city, where I lived for nearly 3 years is a member of the Hanseatic League.
 Not so far from Kiel is gorgeous Lübeck, the capital of Hanseatic league.
 And now I live in Hamburg another fascinating Hanseatic city.